 Export Control Regulations

-- ECCN (Export Control Classification Number) for European and/or US goods (including technology and software) pursuant to the European Export Control regulations and/or US Export Administration Regulations (EAR);
+- ECCN (Export Control Classification Number) for European and/or US-goods (including technology and software) pursuant to the European Export Control regulations and/or US Export Administration Regulations (EAR);

 - country of origin of the Products and of the components thereof, including technology and software;

-- any transport of the Products through the USA, manufacture or stocking of the Products in the USA and whether the Products have been manufactured by using US technology; and
+- any transport of the Products through USA, manufacture or stocking of the Products in the USA and whether the Products have been manufactured by using US technology; and

-- a contact person in SUPPLIER's organization to provide further information to Danfoss upon request.
+- a contact person in Supplier 's organization to provide further information to Danfoss upon request.

 Customs

-SUPPLIER must satisfy all requirements of the applicable national and international customs and foreign trade legislation (“Foreign trade legislation”).
-SUPPLIER must notify Danfoss in writing of all data and information that the ordering party needs in order to comply with the Foreign trade legislation in exports, imports, and re-exports, in particular, but not limited to:
+Supplier must satisfy all requirements of the applicable national and international customs and foreign trade legislation (“Foreign trade legislation”).
+Supplier must notify Danfoss in writing of all data and information that the ordering party needs in order to comply with the Foreign trade legislation in exports, imports and re-exports, in particular, but not limited to:

 - the commodity code according to the current commodity classification for trade statistics and customs purposes based upon the Harmonized System (HS); and